4minitz/4minitz/doc/user/usermanual.md

 ### Action Items
-Action Items are children of topics and will be sent only to the entered responsible(s) on finalze of the meeting minutes.
+Action Items are children of topics and will be sent only to the entered responsible(s) on finalize of the meeting minutes.

 An action item will be propagated together with its parent topic to the next meeting unless the action item is checked as "done".